Adapting your home: The bathroom

 Flooring

-• The bathroom or WC flooring should have an adequate slip resistant rating which is suitable for the use of the room
+• The bathroom or WC flooring should have an adequate slip resistant rating which is suitable for the use of the room.

-• Floor surfaces should be firm, flush, non-directional and firmly fixed
+• Floor surfaces should be firm, flush, non-directional and firmly fixed.

 • If any of the users of the bathroom have a visual impairment, it is important to ensure that the floor covering does not produce a glare when reflecting the light as this can be disorientating.
 Patterned flooring should also be avoided

-• Sudden changes in colour can be perceived as a step
+• Sudden changes in colour can be perceived as a step.

-• Threshold strips should be carefully chosen so as not to cause a trip hazard or an obstacle for wheelchair users
+• Threshold strips should be carefully chosen so as not to cause a trip hazard or an obstacle for wheelchair users.

 Funding bathroom adaptations

-Provision of equipment
+Funding the provision of equipment

-There are a few options available for funding of equipment and minor adaptations; this can vary across the UK.
+There are a few options available for funding of equipment and minor adaptations and these can vary across the UK.
 We provide an overview of the options available here, but it is worthwhile checking what arrangements are in place locally.

 Private purchase

-If you need advice before you buy, contact your local equipment demonstration centre where you would have the opportunity to try out a range of equipment.
+If you are self-funding and need advice before you buy, contact your local disabled/independent living centre where you would have the opportunity to try out a range of equipment.
 There are several of these around the country where you can go for impartial advice.
-Your local authority will also be able to supply information about where your nearest centre is located.
-Also Disabled Living Centres and some retailers have showrooms which have areas set up so you can try out items of equipment to see if they will suit you before you commit to making a purchase.
+Your local authority will be able to supply information about where your nearest centre is located.
+Some retailers have showrooms which have areas set up so you can try out items of equipment to see if they will suit you before you commit to making a purchase.

 Also consider if you can afford a service contract for more complex items of equipment.
-These may seem expensive at first but in the long run call out costs or replacements may prove to be costly.
-Some items such as hoists and slings need to be ‘LOLER’ (Lifting Operations and Lifting Equipment Regulations, 1998) checked.
+These may seem expensive at first but in the long run call out fees or replacements may prove to be costly.
+Some items such as hoists and slings need to be ‘LOLER’ compliant (Lifting Operations and Lifting Equipment Regulations 1998).
 This is because they are used to move people mechanically and these checks are a legal requirement every six months.
 Others with moving parts or electrics will have a service schedule recommended by the manufacturer which is included in the instruction manual.

 Before purchasing, look for a sales company that belongs to a trade association, such as the British Healthcare Trades Association (BHTA).
-BHTA members have signed up to a code of practice governing standards of customer service (further details are given in the Useful organisations and resources section).
+The BHTA aims to improve standards in the provision of healthcare and assistive technology.
+BHTA members have signed up to a Code of Practice which aims to ensure that members provide products and services that are professional, ethical, and trustworthy.

 Some suppliers will fit equipment, but some is sold ‘supply only’.
 Finding a tradesman to fit items may not be easy.
 There may be a local arrangement for fitting small items such as a care and repair service or Home Improvement Agency or there may be a list of ‘trusted traders’ provided.
-Websites such as Checkatrade provide feedback from previous customers which can help you find a reputable service provider and Trading Standards may be able to advise if there are concerns over a company you are considering using.
+Websites such as Checkatrade provide feedback from previous customers which can help you find a reputable service provider and Trading Standards may be able to advice if there are concerns over a company you are considering using.

 VAT exempt purchases

-Equipment suppliers may have the VAT exemption form on their website or you can download a general form from the GOV.UK website.
+Equipment suppliers may have the VAT exemption form on their website or you can download a general form from HM Revenue and Customs before you make your purchase.
 You will need to fill in a form for each supplier you use, but you will only need to do this for the first purchase with them.

 Charitable funding